Invariants that are covering spaces and their Hopf algebras: Introduction

 Zelevinsky showed that there is a unique, up to rescaling of the grading, \emph{universal} PSH-algebra, and that every PSH-algebra splits uniquely as the tensor product of universal PSH-algebras.
 He also showed that the different tensor factors of universal PSH-algebras are in one-to-one correspondence with \textit{cuspidal} elements.
 By definition, these are basis elements of norm 1.
 Equivalently, these are basis elements that are orthogonal to all multiplications of basis elements of lower degree.
 The universal PSH-algebra is isomorphic to the PSH-algebra that arises in the representation theory of the symmetric groups.

 It was shown in \cite{meirUIR} that in the case of an algebraic structure that contains a single endomorphism, the universal ring of invariants admits a lattice that is a universal PSH-algebra.
+In other words, the universal ring of invariants $\Ainf$ contains a $\Z$-sub Hopf algebra $A$ that is free as a $\Z$-module, has a $\Z$-basis such that all the structure constants of multiplication and comultiplication with respect to this basis are non-negative integers, and such that the natural map $A\ot_{\Z} K\to \Ainf$ is an isomorphism of Hopf algebras.
 This lattice was used to give a new proof for the well known isomorphism $K[x_{ij}]^{\GL_d} = K[c_1,\ldots, c_d]$, where $\GL_d$ acts on $(x_{ij})_{i,j=1}^d$ by conjugation, and $c_i$ are the coefficients of the characteristic polynomial of $(x_{ij})_{i,j=1}^d$.
+The idea is that the PSH-algebra $A$ can be written as $A= \Z[Y_1,Y_2,\ldots]$, and if we write $I_d$ for the kernel of $\Ainf\to K[X_d]$ then it was shown that $I_d\cap A = (Y_{d+1},Y_{d+2},\ldots)$.
+So $A/(I_d\cap A)\cong \Z[Y_1,\ldots, Y_d]$.
+The elements $Y_i$ are then exactly the elements $c_i$ that generate $K[x_{ij}]^{\GL_d}$.
+Another important aspect of these invariants are that even though they are not $\Z$-linear combinations of diagram invariants, they still make sense over $\Z$ and therefore over any field.
+The aforementioned isomorphism $K[x_{ij}]^{\GL_d}\cong K[c_1,\ldots, c_d]$ remains valid in every characteristic.
+See Section \ref{sec:remarks} for further discussion.
 Since this PSH-algebra was useful to describe a concrete ring of invariants, the question if $\Ainf$ admits a lattice that is a PSH-algebra also in the general case was raised \cite[Question 1]{meirUIR}.

 In this paper we solve this question by constructing explicit PSH-algebras inside $\Ainf$.
 We will also give a representation-theoretical parametrisation of the cuspidal elements.

 The first step that we will take will be to interpret the diagrams constructed in \cite{meirUIR} as graphs with a specific type of coloring.
 This will enable us to consider them as topological spaces.
 We will show that any color-preserving map between two such graphs is a covering, and that every graph covers a unique minimal (or \emph{irreducible}) graph.
 The first step in finding the lattice will be in proving the following result (see Proposition \ref{prop:splitting1}):